Skip to Main Content

 Additional services covered by some plans

-While the above services are commonly included in most pet wellness plans, some providers offer additional services or benefits.
-These can include:
+While pet insurers commonly include the above services in most pet wellness plans, some providers offer additional benefits.
+These may include:

-• Behavioral consultations: Some wellness plans cover consultations with veterinarians or animal behaviorists to address behavioral issues such as anxiety, aggression or inappropriate elimination.
+• Behavioral consultations: Some wellness plans cover consultations with veterinarians or animal behaviorists to address behavioral issues such as anxiety, aggression or inappropriate marking.

-• Grooming services: Grooming is an essential aspect of pet care, particularly for long-haired breeds.
-Some wellness plans include coverage for grooming services like baths, haircuts and nail trims.
+• Grooming services: Grooming is essential to pet care, particularly for long-haired breeds.
+Some wellness plans include coverage for grooming services like baths, ear cleaning, haircuts and nail trims.

 • Microchipping: Microchipping is a reliable method for identifying pets and reuniting them with their owners if they become lost.
 Some wellness plans cover the cost of microchipping or offer it at a discounted rate.